yyyjoe/Good2Know/README.md

 * Topic Modeling
   * TF/IDF
   * Bag of Words
+* Tokenization as the Initial Phase in NLP

 ## Proposed solution
 1. Data cleaning and filtering: Obtain the trending post in the most recent time based on post time, numbers of comments or likes.